- Campus Life

 The general-education-program assessment follows guidelines and standards that are consistent with SUNY Student Learning Outcomes as defined by the SUNY Board of Trustees.
 Assessment efforts at SUNY Plattsburgh are coordinated by the provost’s office in conjunction with the general education committee of the faculty senate.
 This committee is responsible for leadership in developing the General Education curriculum and, for implementing policies, monitoring the administration of the General Education curriculum, periodically assessing the general education program, and recommending policies on General Education.
 The results from both General Education assessment and assessment of the major are used to enhance program quality and student learning.
 Each year the college assesses four to five categories of our general education program by evaluating samples of student performance using a rubric system to determine how well students who have met the requirement by taking general education courses have also achieved the SUNY student learning outcomes in each category.
 The question that guides this project is “Are our students achieving the level of knowledge that we want them to achieve in general education courses?”
 An assessment report of general education student learning outcomes is prepared each year by Dr. Steve Light, the Associate Vice President for Academic Affairs who coordinates the General Education assessment program.
 The calendar of general education assessment is presented below:

-Meetings were held in fall 2010 with faculty design groups for each of the above categories, and the assessment instruments were edited and updated.
-The instruments were administered to students in the spring 2010 semester.
-Data analysis is currently in progress for distribution and discussion in fall 2011.
+Meetings were held in fall 2012 with faculty design groups for each of the above categories, and the assessment instruments were edited and updated.
+The instruments were administered to students in the spring 2013 semester.
+The final report will be shared with the faculty by Spring 2014.

 Summary reports of these results have been distributed to the Provost/Vice President for Academic Affairs, the General Education Committee, and Dr. Bob Davis (SUNY Plattsburgh Assessment Coordinator).
 They are available from Steve Light in the provost’s office.